Physical Therapy for Greater Trochanteric Pain Syndrome / Gluteal Tendinopathy / Hip Bursitis

 At The Game Plan PT, we diagnose Greater Trochanteric Pain Syndrome through clinical exam findings that typically include:

-Tenderness directly over the greater trochanter or gluteal tendons
+Tenderness to palpation directly over the greater trochanter or gluteal tendons

 Pain with resisted hip abduction